yt-project/yt/doc/source/analyzing/analysis_modules/halo_mass_function.rst

 General Overview
 ----------------

-In order to run this extension on a dataset, the haloes need to be located (using HOP, FOF or Parallel HOP, see :ref:`halo_finding`), and their virial masses determined using the HaloProfiler (see :ref:`halo_profiling`).
+In order to run this extension on a dataset, the halos need to be located (using HOP, FOF or Parallel HOP, see :ref:`halo_finding`), and their virial masses determined using the HaloProfiler (see :ref:`halo_profiling`).